Have you ever felt overwhelmed by the number of different username and passwords you have to remember?

 The free version of Dashlane does not allow you to sync passwords on all your devices, access passwords on the web, or save backups.

-LastPass is the most easy, secure and cost efficient solution for password management.
-Particularly if you run an online business, then you will appreciate the robust security features of LastPass.
-You can lock it down for countries, set two step authentication, and turn off cloud sync.
-You can run it for free for unlimited time on all your devices and it works great on all of them.
+If you run an online business, then you will appreciate the robust security features of LastPass.
+You can lock it down for countries, set two step authentication, securely share password with teams, and so much more.

 We hope this article helped you learn how to manage passwords more efficiently and securely.
 As a website owner passwords are the most important security defense you got against hackers, so there should be no compromise on using unique and strong passwords for every account.